espora-net/pora/docs/Copilot.md

 - Any workflow, script, or automation should be documented in both languages.
 - Pull requests will only be accepted if both language versions are updated.
 - **Any relevant design decisions, UI control types, libraries to use, and language requirements must be documented and kept up to date in the file `docs/Copilot.md`.**
+- The editor now includes an `LLMButton` component that integrates with OpenAI, Azure and LMStudio via `src/lib/llm-service.ts`.

 ---